timrobot/CortexNanoBridge/README.md

-### Setting up your Jetson (Orin) Nano
+## Cortex Nano Bridge

+This library is meant to be a lightweight bridge between the VEX robotics systems and the Jetson (Orin) Nano.
+Note that different versions of JetPack may cause the installation to deviate from this guide, and unfortunately that means that this guide will be quite terse.
+However, once you are able to set up the bridge, the rest should be easy.

+### Getting Started
 Follow the [Jetson Orin Nano guide](https://developer.nvidia.com/embedded/learn/get-started-jetson-orin-nano-devkit) or the [Jetson Nano Guide](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit).
 Remember to set "log in automatically" instead of "require my password to log in".
-Set power usage to MAXN (not 5W).
+Set power usage to 15W (Jetson Orin Nano) or MAXN (Jetson Nano).
 Expand storage to max size as shown (ie. 59300).

-### Robot Package Installation
+### Jetson Package Installation

 Once you are logged in, open a Terminal, and type in the update cmds below.
 Try to keep all default (N) options as it prompts you for a choice.
 If you pick (Y), don't worry - as long as it boots you are good to go.
 You don't have to restart docker daemon.